BallisticLA/RandBLAS/rtd/source/tutorial/distributions.rst

   In the literature,
-  :math:`\vecnnz = 1` corresponds to operators for sampling uniformly with replacement from the rows or columns of a data matrix (although the signs on the rows or columns may be flipped). :math:`\vecnnz > 1` is a special case of LESS-uniform distributions, where the underlying scalar sub-gaussian distribution is the uniform distribution over :math:`\pm 1.`
+  :math:`\vecnnz = 1` corresponds to operators for sampling uniformly with replacement from the rows or columns of a data matrix (although the signs on the rows or columns may be flipped).
+Taking :math:`\vecnnz > 1` gives a special case of LESS-uniform distributions, where the underlying scalar sub-gaussian distribution is the uniform distribution over :math:`\pm 1.`

-  It is important to use (much) larger values of :math:`\vecnnz` here compared to the short-axis-major case.
-  There is less consensus in the community for what constitutes "big enough in practice," therefore we make no prescriptions on this front.
+  It is important to use (much) larger values of :math:`\vecnnz` here compared to the short-axis-major case, at least for the same sketch size :math:`d.` There is less consensus in the community for what constitutes "big enough in practice," therefore we make no prescriptions on this front.